 GitHub CLI brings pull requests, issues, releases, and repository cloning into the terminal through the gh command.
 To install GitHub CLI on Ubuntu with current upstream updates, use GitHub’s official APT repository instead of relying only on Ubuntu’s default package.

 Ubuntu 26.04, 24.04, and 22.04 all provide a default gh package, so sudo apt install gh works when you only need the distro package.
-GitHub’s repository currently provides a newer release across all three supported Ubuntu LTS versions, while core version-control tasks still depend on the standard Git package for Ubuntu.
+GitHub’s repository provides a newer release across all three supported Ubuntu LTS versions, while core version-control tasks still depend on the standard Git package for Ubuntu.

 Install GitHub CLI on Ubuntu